AnujIravane/Clue-Reasoner/README.md

 ## Installation

 Requires zchaff: https://www.princeton.edu/~chaff/zchaff.html
-Once downloaded, extract to directory, then run make in the directory Copy the zchaff executable into your path (echo $PATH will show path directories)
+\nOnce downloaded, extract to directory, then run make in the directory
+\nCopy the zchaff executable into your path (echo $PATH will show path directories)

 ## Usage